Song for Astrid (2024)

 for Flute, Clarinet, Harp and Vibraphone

 The piece was composed over the course of 12 months while I was breastfeeding.
-So it is divided into 12 separate sections.
-Each section has its own character, but all of them should be considered as a whole.
+It is therefore divided into 12 separate sections.
+While each section has its own distinctive character, but they should all be considered as a whole.

-„Concave“ and „convex“ are complementary antonyms normally used in a visual context.
-But when we put a visual idea in an audible context — does the idea itself change, do all properties hold?
-What gets lost in translation, and what is gained?
+“Concave” and “convex” are complementary antonyms usually used in a visual context.
+But when we put a visual idea into an audible context – does the idea itself change, do all the properties hold?
+What is lost in translation and what is gained?

 he (2013)